APLMOOC/APLMOOC/docs/course/ch3/part2.md

       Y-X×⌊Y÷X+X=0
 ```

-The residue operation here (which is the least absolute remainder) is different from the euclidean remainder (the least positive remainder), to obtain it simply subtract divisor back if the result is negative.
+The residue takes the sign of its left argument, the divisor, so for a negative divisor it differs from the euclidean remainder (the least non-negative remainder).
+To obtain that instead, subtract the divisor back if the result is negative; the ``mod`` function below does this, taking the dividend on the left, the opposite order to ``|``.
 ```apl
       mod←{(⍵|⍺)<0:(⍵|⍺)-⍵ ⋄ ⍵|⍺}
       ¯13 mod ¯3